 Plutus enables a novel integrated approach to smart contract and distributed application development that is more convenient and safer than previous alternatives.
 Both the on-chain and off-chain code are based on the same language.
 You use a uniform code base, which the Plutus toolchain then automatically separates into on-chain and off-chain code and packages for deployment.

-Additionally, in contrast to Ethereum, Plutus supports user-defined tokens (both fungible and non-fungible natively which requires much less code.
+Additionally, in contrast to Ethereum, Plutus supports user-defined tokens (both fungible and non-fungible) natively which does not require an accompanying smart contract.